Rolfing

 Please arrive clean and on time.
 Cleanliness is a key part of showing up for yourself in this work.

 To receive the most benefit, Rolfing requires access to the skin.
-Therefore, the client’s clothing should be at a modest minimum.
-It is recommended that women wear comfortable shorts w/ a sports bra, bathing suit, or underwear, and men should be in comfortable shorts or underwear.
+Therefore, the client’s clothing should be minimally modest.
+It is recommended that women wear comfortable shorts with a sports bra, a bathing suit, or underwear, and men dress in comfortable shorts or underwear.
+Draping during sessions is offered to all clients.

 Additional Modalities Offered